hokify/erste-bank-client/README.md

 # erste-bank-client node js client

 A node-js module for erste bank to retrieve transactions.
 It's based on the python version of https://github.com/angelol/erste-bank-client.
-Uses "George" API to retrieve data.
+Uses "George"'s API to retrieve data.

 ``npm install erste-bank-client``